goldbergyoni/nodebestpractices/README.md

 **Otherwise:** Developers will focus on tedious spacing and line-width concerns and time might be wasted overthinking the project's code style

 🔗 [**Read More: Using ESLint and Prettier**](./sections/codestylepractices/eslint_prettier.md)

+## ![✔] 3.2 Avoid effects outside of functions

+**TL;DR:** Avoid putting code with effects like network or DB calls outside of functions.
+Such a code will be executed immediately when another file requires the file.
+This 'floating' code might get executed when the underlying system is not ready yet.
+It also comes with a performance penalty even when this module's functions will finally not be used in runtime.
+Last, mocking these DB/network calls for testing is harder outside of functions.
+Instead, put this code with effects inside functions that should get called explicitly.
+If some DB/network code must get executed right when the module loads, consider using the factory or revealing module patterns

+**Otherwise:** A typical web framework sets error handler, environment variables and monitoring.
+When DB/network calls are made before the web framework is initialized, they won't be monitored and might fail due to a lack of configuration data

 <br/><br/>